2023 Best Value Journalism Bachelor's Degree Schools in Texas

 Request Information

-In-state tuition fees for undergraduate students at UNT are $11,090 per year.
+The average tuition and fees for an in-state undergraduate at UNT are $11,090 a year.
 The average amount in student loans that journalism majors at UNT take out while working on their Bachelor's Degree is $23,155.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $262.

 Full Journalism at University of North Texas Report